Energy-saving bulbs and fluorescent tubes don’t belong in household rubbish

 What should I do with burnt-out incandescent bulbs?

 Unlike energy-saving bulbs, incandescent bulbs must be disposed of with other household waste, since they are not subject to the WEEE directive.
 Nor may they be disposed of with recyclable glass or metal.
-In Upper Austria, however, they may be disposed of with the flat glass (Flachglas) category.

 What should I do with broken LED bulbs?